|Area: Carbon River Area||Starting Point: Mowich Lake Road||Permit: National Park Pass or Interagency Pass|

 At 5.1 miles reach the end of the road route.
 Here beneath the heavy blanket of snow are campsites, picnic tables and signs for the Wonderland Trail.
 The campground’s privy should be visible, but more than likely just its rooftop.
 Continue a short distance along the lake’s eastern shore to the Mowich Patrol Cabin which will also be nearly buried in snow.
 This is a great spot to have your lunch and marvel at the frozen lake before you.

 Mowich is a Chinook word for deer which are prolific here in the summer months.
 During the winter, gray jays (also known as whiskey jacks and campground robbers) will probably be your main wildlife company.
 Don’t leave your granola unattended.

 Feel free to explore along the lake’s western shoreline for excellent views of Castle and Fay peaks and Mount Rainier.
 But don’t venture across the lake where the ice can unexpectedly give way.
-Stay for awhile and revel in the quietness of a place that is quite bustling during the warmer months.
+Stay for a while and revel in the quietness of a place that is quite bustling during the warmer months.

-Trailhead directions: From Buckley follow SR 165 south for 10.3 miles to junction just beyond the historic Fairfax Bridge spanning the Carbon River.
+Trailhead directions: From Buckley follow SR 165 south for 10.3 miles to the junction just beyond the historic Fairfax Bridge spanning the Carbon River.
 Bear right and continue on SR 165 for another 11.0 (pavement ends at 1.6 miles) rough-at-times miles to the Mount Rainier National Park boundary.
 Proceed .7 mile farther to entrance station and Paul Peak.

 Map: Green Trails Maps – Mount Rainier Wonderland no. 269S